The Measured Scoop

 How to make Instant Pot Ham and Beans

-Prepping the soup for the Instant Pot
+Prepping the Soup for the Instant Pot

 Showing the first step of sautéing the vegetables in the instant pot then adding pepper and by leaves.